bokeh/bokeh/sphinx/source/docs/dev_guide/testing.rst

         inspect the test report manually.

-    To run the examples tests, you first need to start a customized headless version of Chrome in the background from the ``bokehjs`` folder.
+    To run the examples tests, you first need to start a customized headless version of Chrome in the background.
+This headless browser needs to be started from the ``bokehjs`` folder.
 Use the following commands from the top level of your *source checkout* directory:

     .. code-block:: sh